Site icon Cafe Serre

 Whether you opt for the clarity of a pour-over or the richness of an immersion brew, filter coffee offers a delightful journey into the intricate flavors of specialty beans.
 Experiment with different methods, ratios, and grind sizes to discover your preferred cup.

 Cold brew has exploded in popularity for its smooth, naturally sweet, and remarkably low-acid profile, offering a refreshing alternative to traditional hot coffee.
 Unlike iced coffee (which is hot coffee poured over ice), cold brew is made by steeping coffee grounds in cold or room-temperature water for an extended period, typically 12 to 24 hours.
-This gentle, slow extraction process yields a concentrate that is distinct in flavor and chemistry.
+This gentle, slow extraction process yields a concentrate that is distinct in flavor and chemistry, making it a unique form of specialty coffee.

 The magic of cold brew lies in its temperature.
 Brewing with cold water extracts different chemical compounds from the coffee beans compared to hot water.
 Hot water extracts more oils, acids, and bitter compounds, while cold water slowly draws out sugars, complex carbohydrates, and aromatic compounds, leaving behind many of the harsher elements.
 This results in a brew that is: